BenjaminFleckenstein/Virtual-Switch-And-Router/README.md

 - Make sure you are running the routers/switches corresponding to the topology you are simulating.
 - You must run 1 instance per device.
 - Some of the code in this project was provided by instructors.
 Our main focus in this course was to implement the routing and switching protocols, as well as packet forwarding logic.
-- This README.md was last updated on 4.5.2026.
+- This README.md was last updated on the 6th of April, 2026.